sictweb/bti425-2020/graded-work/assign3-winter2018.md

 3. Inside each project's folder, remove (delete) the `node_modules` folder.
 Your professor does NOT need that folder.
 Also, in the project #1 app, in the `src/assets` folder, remove the `images` and `plugins` folders.
 Your professor does NOT need those folders either.

 4. Compress/zip the copied folders.
 The zip file SHOULD be less than 1MB in size.
-If it isn’t, you haven’t followed the instructions properly.
+If it isn't, you haven't followed the instructions properly.

 5. Login to My.Seneca.
 Open the course area.
-Click the “Assignments” link on the left-side navigator.
+Click the "Assignments" link on the left-side navigator.
 Follow the link for this assignment.
 Submit/upload your zip file.
 The page will accept three submissions, so if you upload, then decide to fix something and upload again, you can do so.

 <br>